diogoff/real-time-tomo/README.md

 3. Run `python test_data.py 92213` to get the bolometer data for a test pulse.

-    - Again, the bolometer data come from the PPF system but it is expected that, in real-time, they will come from another source (e.g. JPF).
+    - Again, the bolometer data come from the PPF system but it is expected that, in real-time, they will come from another source.

     - The bolometer data will be appended to `test_data.hdf`.
 This file will be created if it does not exist.